 “I have been using Turbo Taxi, which is a local taxi service in Geneseo.
 It’s a family-owned business and it might affect their business, which is just a little upsetting because I’ve been using them since freshman year,” she said.

 New York State is also allocating funding for mental health telecounseling, renewing funding for the Educational Opportunities Program and child care funding and increasing funding for maintaining buildings around college campuses, according to Cohen.

 Cohen said that although he believes more can be done in improving the state budget, he is encouraged by the message it is sending.

 “I think there’s always more that can be done,” Cohen said.
 “I’m grateful that we’ve gotten an increase.
 I’m grateful that programs like Excelsior are being introduced and I think the most important thing to realize is that this is the first time in a very long time that higher education is at the forefront of discussion.”

-News editor Annie Renaud contributed to the writing of this article.
+Assistant news editor Mike Powers contributed to the writing of this article.